Truck Stop Access Control Guide: How to Secure Your Truck Stop

 1. Increased security

 Even the most attentive staff members can’t account for everything.
-When a staff member hands out a physical key, there’s always the risk of the user accidentally losing it or leaving the truck stop with it.
+When a staff member hands out a physical key, there’s always the risk that the user will accidentally lose it or leave the truck stop with it.
 This creates new problems.

 When a facility in your truck stop loses a key, you must get a new key cut.
 Or, at worst, you have to call a locksmith and get that lock replaced entirely.
 When either happens, you’re out the cost of the key or lock.
-Further, you lose out on the potential revenue because drivers can’t visit the amenity they’ve been locked out of.
+Further, you lose potential revenue because drivers can’t access the amenity they’ve been locked out of.

 2. Streamlined experience for truckers